 Here are the 10 tips on how to pack a cooler for RVing.

 An important factor in improving the quality of ice retention in your cooler is to know your cooler capabilities.
 Unfortunately, not all coolers are made the same, quality matters.
 Hard, thick, and high-quality coolers like Yeti Coolers are much better than off-brand coolers at keeping your food cold for a longer time, due to their better insulation.

 Knowing your cooler’s retention time is a good way to help you estimate how long you can keep your cooler's contents cold.
-Although different coolers have different results, there are at least 15 coolers like Yeti but cheaper.
+Although different coolers have different results.

 Many RVers clean their cooler once a year which is a bad habit.
 You should clean your cooler before and after each trip.